-Use the list below to ensure you’re ready when classes begin.
+Use the General Information for New Students list below to ensure you’re ready when classes begin.
 Explore this page to learn about your New School email address, university housing, student visas, New Student Orientation, and more.

 Note: If you have not yet deposited, please visit the Accepted Students tab in MyNewSchool before continuing.